 History and examination of body tissues after death can point to the type of toxin.
 Feed should be analyzed for the presence and levels of aflatoxins.
 Aflatoxin can sometimes be detected in urine or the kidneys, or in milk of milk-producing animals if toxin intakes are high.

-This warm season condition is characterized by reduced feed intake, weight gains, or milk production.
-Horses are affected during the summer when they are grazing or being fed tall fescue forage or seed contaminated with the fungus Acremonium coenophialum.
+Summer fescue poisoning is a warm-season condition characterized by loss of appetite, weight loss, or lowered milk production.
+Horses are affected during the summer when they are grazing or being fed tall fescue forage or seed contaminated with the fungus Neotyphodium coenophialum.
 The severity of the condition varies from field to field and year to year.